ipfungi/Portfolio/README.md

 ## Black hole raytracer

 I have created a simple black hole raytracer in Python.
-It highlights the gravitational lensing effect and the event horizon of a Schwarzschild black hole.
+It highlights the gravitational lensing effect and the event horizon of a Schwarzschild black hole for an observer outside the black hole.
 The project can be summarized in three steps.
 First, we have to solve the light-like geodesic equation of General Relativity for a Schwarzschild black hole.
-Second, we have to consider the inverse situation to drastically reduce the computation time : the observer emits photons and if a photon hits a pixel of the background image, then this pixel is turned on.
+Second, we have to consider the following situation to drastically reduce the computation time : the observer emits photons and if a photon hits a pixel of the background image, then this pixel is turned on.
 By processing recursively these two steps, I finally obtain such images.

 ![A stellar Schwarzschild black hole in space.
 The background image is the famous Hubble field.](https://github.com/ipfungi/Portfolio/blob/main/raytracer.png "A stellar Schwarzschild black hole in space.
 The background image is the famous Hubble field.")

 This is the lensing effect and the event horizon of a Schwarzschild black hole.
+Note that this simulation does not take into account rotations of photons around the black hole.
+Here, we only see the image formed by direct photons (i.e. the rotation angle does not exceed pi).
+The event horizon is thus overestimated.
 The background image is the famous Hubble field.
 The python code has been created with numpy, matplotlib, and PIL (source code [here](https://github.com/ipfungi/Black-hole-raytracer)).

 ## Inspiral